Travis Partridge: Coaching career

 In 2017, Partridge spent the season as a graduate assistant Delta State, working primarily with the quarterbacks.
 While at Delta State, the Statesmen posted a 9–4 mark while finishing tied for second in the Gulf Coast Conference standings.
 Offensively, the squad averaged 30.1 points per game while scoring 50 offensive touchdowns.

 In 2018, Partridge was hired as quarterbacks coach at UT Martin.

 On May 4, 2019, Partridge was hired as offensive quality control coach at the University of Kansas joining the staff of Les Miles.

 In January 2022, Partridge returned to UT Martin as the quarterbacks coach and pass game coordinator.

 On March 7, 2024, Partridge was hired as the offensive coordinator and quarterbacks coach at Tennessee State University.

 Patridge followed Eddie George after he was appointed as the new head coach of the Bowling Green Falcons.
 Partridge will serve as the offensive coordinator and quarterbacks coach.

 Personal life

-Partridge is the son of current UT Martin assistant head coach and safeties coach, Jerry Partridge.
+Partridge is the son of current Northwestern Oklahoma State head coach Jerry Partridge.